Minimum Semester Hours

-Subject to review by the graduate dean, college dean, department chair, and program advisor, students holding valid master's degrees from accredited graduate institutions, including UCA, may apply no more than six hours of approved course work completed as a part of the first master's degree toward a second master's degree.
-Transferring these six hours for specific courses in the program for the second master's degree will be indicated in writing as the program of study is prepared by the program advisor.
+Subject to review by the graduate dean, college dean, department chair, and program advisor, students holding valid master's degrees or graduate certificates from accredited graduate institutions, including UCA, may apply no more than six hours of approved course work completed as a part of the first master's degree toward a second master's degree or three hours toward a graduate certificate.
+Transferring these hours for specific courses in the program for the second master's degree or certificate will be indicated in writing as the program of study is prepared by the program advisor.
 These courses and those for which they substitute must be approved by the department chair.
-All remaining courses applied to satisfy the requirements for the second master's degree must be taken in residence at the University of Central Arkansas.
+All remaining courses applied to satisfy the requirements for the second master's degree or certificate must be taken in residence at the University of Central Arkansas.

-The second master's degree will be subject to the general regulations governing master's degrees except as stated above.
+The second master's degree or certificate will be subject to the general regulations governing master's degrees or certificates except as stated above.

 Maintenance of Standards

 The university reserves the right to deny further attendance to a student who lacks the personal qualities, professional characteristics, or scholastic attainments essential for success.
 Such a student desiring to re-enroll will supply the university with evidence that the difficulties have been corrected.

 A student may officially withdraw from a course or the university so long as the withdrawal is within the dates specified in the academic calendar for the semester.
 If a student withdraws from a course or the university during the change-of-course period, no grade will be recorded.